Transportation in Salt Lake City: Air

 Salt Lake City is serviced by the Salt Lake City International Airport and serves as a hub for Delta Air Lines and Delta Connection partner SkyWest Airlines.
 The airport offers non-stop domestic and international flights to cities such as New York, Los Angeles, Washington D.C., San Francisco, Atlanta, Chicago, Houston, Amsterdam, London, Vancouver, Calgary, Mexico City, Guadalajara, Cancun, and Paris.
 A regional airport, known as South Valley Regional Airport (formerly known as Salt Lake Airport 2), is located in West Jordan and serves as a general aviation and military helicopter training airport.

-Passenger rail & bus
+Passenger rail and bus

 Amtrak (the National Railroad Passenger Corporation) provides service to Salt Lake City and the Salt Lake City Intermodal Hub, operating its California Zephyr daily in both directions between Chicago, Illinois, and Emeryville, California (in the San Francisco Bay Area).
 The next westbound stop is in Winnemucca and the next eastbound station is in Provo.

 Greyhound Lines, provides interstate and intercity commercial bus service and operates out of the Salt Lake Intermodal Hub.
 Destinations for direct routes include Denver, Colorado; Portland, Oregon; Las Vegas, Nevada; and Reno, Nevada.
-Some of Greyhound's connections are operated in conjunction with Amtrak's Thruway Motorcoach.
+Some of Greyhound's connections are operated in conjunction with Amtrak's Amtrak Thruway.